ainghazal/tunnel-telemetry/README.md

 The default configuration location is `/etc/tunneltelemetry/config.yaml`; any flag or environment variable will take precedence over the options set in the config file.

+### Server configuration

+* `autotls`: if true, it will configure LetsEncrypt certificates.
+* `autotls-cache-dir`: a dir to cache autotls material (default: "/var/www/.cache").
+* `collector-id`: if present, this unique identifier will be added to all reports as an extra annotation.
+This can be useful to later on query all reports submitted by a given collector.
+* `hostname`: the hostname to configure `autotls` certs.
+* `listen`: the address to listen on (`:8080` by default; `443` if autotls is used).

 ## Sending a report

 A minimal report is a json containing only three mandatory fields: